When the coronavirus pandemic hit, some pundits leapt to the conclusion that “the FIRE movement is dead, long live the FIRE movement!”

 Which leaves you with bills to pay but no way to pay them.

 Someone asked me recently how much life insurance I had.
-I shrugged and answered “None,” despite being married and having a child on the way.
+I shrugged and answered “None,” despite being married and having a child.

 “What?!
 Isn’t that irresponsible?!”